 - What is appendicitis?

-- How is an appendectomy done?
+- How is an appendectomy performed?

-- What are the complications of appendectomy?
+- What are the complications and risks of appendectomy?

 - Are there long-term consequences of removing the appendix?